South London Scientific

 The headline

-Edinburgh is the only Scottish LEZ showing a statistically significant, traffic-related air quality improvement.
-The effect is concentrated during afternoon and evening hours (12:00–22:00), peaking at 18:00 with a 7.4 µg/m³ reduction.
+Edinburgh is the only Scottish LEZ showing a clear traffic-related air quality improvement — but you need the diurnal fingerprint to see it.
+The daily aggregate is borderline (p = 0.051) and would be dismissed as non-significant by a conventional analysis.
+The fingerprint reveals the effect is concentrated during afternoon and evening hours (12:00–22:00), peaking at 18:00 with a 7.4 µg/m³ reduction (p = 0.003).
 Overnight hours show no significant change — confirming the effect is from reduced traffic, not weather or regional trends.

 Why the others didn't show effects

-One analysis, four cities, same legislation — each demonstrating a different capability: detecting a genuine effect (Edinburgh), confirming the mechanism via temporal signature (the fingerprint), diagnosing confounders that would otherwise produce false positives (Aberdeen), and explaining policy-relevant nulls with contextual evidence (Glasgow).
-Site classifications were spatially verified against boundary polygons; Edinburgh's result strengthened under scrutiny (p = 0.038 → 0.004).
+One analysis, four cities, same legislation — each demonstrating a different capability: detecting a genuine effect that a daily aggregate would miss (Edinburgh), confirming the mechanism via temporal signature (the fingerprint), diagnosing confounders that would otherwise produce false positives (Aberdeen), and explaining policy-relevant nulls with contextual evidence (Glasgow).

 Monitoring Sites